One of the biggest mistakes enterprise SaaS brands make is to relegate SEO to an inferior marketing role or treat it as a one off tactic.

 In fact, considering that SEO generates 1200% more traffic than any other channel, SEO should take center stage in your content marketing strategy.
 Executed well, your enterprise SEO strategy can be a powerful tool in building a sustainable pipeline and boosting your bottom line.

-That being said, enterprise SEO is no joke, especially considering that your tactics and strategies must be scalable across hundreds of thousands of web pages.
+That being said, enterprise SaaS SEO is no joke, especially considering that your tactics and strategies must be scalable across hundreds of thousands of web pages.
 It’s not for the faint of heart, but can pay off in a big way when done correctly.

 If you’re skeptical, here are the main benefits you can expect.